Known Limitations¶

 Unbalanced parenthesis¶

 In Igor Pro it is possible to omit closing parenthesis or add additional ones at certain places.
 In ipt all parenthesis must be balanced!
-Unbalanced parenthesis are treated as an error.
+Unbalanced parenthesis are treated as a parsing error.

 // note the missing parenthesis here: -------------------------v